ibericode/unofficial-convertkit/README.md

 ## Plugin requirements

 - PHP >= 7
-- Wordpress >= 5
+- WordPress >= 5

 ## Installation and setup

-You can clone this repository / download as zip file, and upload that zip file under Plugins > Add new > Upload into your Wordpress admin.
+You can clone this repository / download as zip file, and upload that zip file under Plugins > Add new > Upload into your WordPress admin.

 The settings for this plugin can be found under Admin menu item: **Settings > Unofficial ConvertKit** once the plugin is activated.

 ### Configuration
 - Go to **Settings > Unofficial ConvertKit > General** and fill your ConvertKit API key and Secret.
 Without this the integrations won't work.
 You can get your API key and Secret here: https://app.convertkit.com/account/edit
 - You can use the Gutenberg block to show a form in any page or post.
 While editing the page/post, click the + above the editor and search for ConvertKit.
 The block will let you choose from the forms you've already created in your COnvertKit account (not implemented yet, coming soon)
-- Once API key and Secret are saved you can activate **Integrations** with the default Wordpress Comment Form, Registration Form, WooCommerce checkout & Contact Form 7.
+- Once API key and Secret are saved you can activate **Integrations** with the default WordPress Comment Form, Registration Form, WooCommerce checkout & Contact Form 7.

 ### Coming soon: